CawaAlreadyTaken/uni.advanced_programming.project/doc/stuff_to_do.md

 Coding:
 - [ ] Refactor
-    - [ ] Rename NetworkUtils into NetworkNode and get all functions which are common to drone, client and server inside it.
+    - [ ] Rename NetworkNode into NetworkNode and get all functions which are common to drone, client and server inside it.
 This should live inside a common crate, which should be called network_node.
 This crate lives inside a public repository
         - [ ] handle_packet
         - [ ] handle_command
         - [X] handle_flood_request